rust-rse/reed-solomon-erasure/README.md

 Contributions are welcome.
 Note that by submitting contributions, you agree to license your work under the same license used by this project as stated in the LICENSE file.

 ## Credits
+#### Galois 16 backend
+Many thanks to the following people for overhaul of the library and introduction of Galois 16 backend

+  -

+#### Testers
 Many thanks to the following people for testing and benchmarking on various platforms

   - [lnicola](https://github.com/lnicola/) (platforms: (Linux, Intel))